 The cost of food in Goa is generally pretty reasonable, but it depends on where and what you eat.
 These are some of the best restaurants in Vagator that I found, with prices to give you an idea of what to expect to pay for food.
 However, if you opt for street food and go to local restaurants you will definitely be able to get much cheaper food.
 As this was my very first stop in India I was wary of food poisoning and hit the slightly more expensive tourist restaurants after checking out Trip Advisor reviews.
 I can report that I had no issues whilst in Goa, and can gladly recommend the following places…

-Jaws Bakery – This cute little bakery close to Jungle Hostel is run by one of the nicest couples I’ve ever met, and their baked goods are so good I went back about five times in six days!
-A chicken or beef puff here costs ₹20 and three of these are enough for a light meal.
+This cute little bakery close to Jungle Hostel is run by one of the nicest couples I’ve ever met.
+Their baked goods are so good I went back about five times in six days!
+A chicken or beef puff here costs ₹20 and three of these are enough for a light lunch.
 A brownie was ₹60, and a pack of amazing shortbread biscuits ₹100.
 Don’t miss this bakery!

-Mango Tree – A popular, and fairly cheap, tourist restaurant right next to Jungle Hostel serving Goan, Indian and Western food.
-A burger costs ₹170 (+ ₹20 for cheese), while a chicken tikka masala will cost you ₹180 (rice is extra).
+A popular, and fairly cheap, tourist restaurant right next to Jungle Hostel serving Goan, Indian and Western food.
+A burger costs ₹170 (+ ₹20 for cheese), while a ccurry will cost you around ₹180 (rice is extra).

-Blue Bird – Definitely my favourite restaurant in Vagator and the best place to try traditional Goan food, Blue Bird should not be missed – especially because the family that run it are absolutely lovely.
-I had a pork vindaloo with rice for ₹360 and a coconut shake for ₹80 – both were delicious and I definitely recommend the vindaloo, which is a local speciality.
+Definitely my favourite restaurant in Vagator and the best place to try traditional Goan food, Blue Bird should not be missed.
+Especially because the family that run it are absolutely lovely.
+I had a pork vindaloo with rice for ₹360 and a coconut shake for ₹80.
+Both were delicious and I definitely recommend the vindaloo, which is a local speciality.